 I encourage you to learn more about this issue, so you can take control of the situation and seek better care.

-There are 7 main reasons your UTI test results could be wrong, and I’ve laid all these out for you in this article, along with what you can do about it.
+There are 7 main reasons your UTI test results could be wrong, and I’ve laid all these out for you (follow the link above), along with what you can do about it.

 I Refused To Accept UTIs As My Future